Center Wheeling Market

-The Center Wheeling Market is a historic public market located along Market Street between 22nd and 23rd Streets in Wheeling, Ohio County, West Virginia.
-It consists of the Center Wheeling Market building as well as the Center Wheeling Fish Market.
-The 1853 Center Wheeling Market building was designed by architect Thomas Pope as an open market.
+The Centre Wheeling Market is a historic public market located along Market Street between 22nd and 23rd Streets in Wheeling, West Virginia.
+It consists of the Centre Wheeling Market building (Upper Market House) as well as the Centre Wheeling Fish Market (Lower Market House).
+It was listed on the National Register of Historic Places for Ohio County on February 20, 1975.
+The property is also located in the Centre Market Square Historic District.

+The 1853 Centre Wheeling Market building was designed by architect Thomas Pope as an open market.
 The building is of neo-classical style with three bays and structural cast iron Doric order columns.
 It has a gable roof and features a belfry complete with bell.
 The 1890 open brick, neo-Romanesque section was designed by Wheeling architect Edward B. Franzheim.
 It has brick piers that support a hipped roof with cross gables and a three-foot overhang.
-In 1900, a wooden enclosure was built at the northern bay to house the Center Wheeling Fish Market.
+In 1900, a wooden enclosure was built at the northern bay to house the Centre Wheeling Fish Market.

-It was listed on the National Register of Historic Places for Ohio County on February 20, 1975.
-The property is also located in the Centre Market Square Historic District.